Spencer Torkelson Player Props: Tigers vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.81 team ERA ranks sixth across all MLB pitching staffs.
+- The 8.8 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in the league.

-- Padres pitchers combine to surrender 108 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- The Padres have a 3.81 team ERA that ranks fourth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.